Anarchonist7/tweeter/README.md

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.
+3. If you don't have mongodb installed, make sure you get it, you'll need it to run this app https://treehouse.github.io/installation-guides/mac/mongo-mac.html
 3. Start the web server using the `npm run local` command.
 The app will be served at <http://localhost:8080/>.
 4. Go to <http://localhost:8080/> in your browser.